-The development of the African and Gender Studies curriculum, particularly within the framework of African knowledge production, serves as symbolic representation of the wider endeavour to regain and redefine African narratives.
-Through the integration of intersectional perspectives and the critical examination of Western-centric attitudes, these academic disciplines have flourished into wellestablished areas of study that comprehensively encompass the diverse and multifaceted nature of African experiences.
+The development of the African and Gender Studies curriculum, particularly within the framework African knowledge of production, serves as symbolic a representation of the wider endeavour to regain and redefine African narratives.
+Through the integration of intersectional perspectives and the critical examination of Western-centric attitudes, these academic disciplines have flourished into wellestablished areas of study that comprehensively encompass the diverse multifaceted nature of African experiences.